-Mykyta is a photojournalist with UNITED24 Media.
+Mykyta is a photojournalist at UNITED24 Media.
 He has been documenting the war in Ukraine for a long time.
 Through his photographs, he showcases Russia's crimes against Ukraine and the lives of Ukrainian soldiers.

 Be the first to know